27 Dec Can Do and Can’t Do Concerning Heart Disease

 Maintain a Healthy Weight and A Healthy Diet

 Being overweight forces your heart to work harder to keep the blood circulating properly.
 The heart can only last so long before they wear down.
-A healthy weight is another critical factor in your risks of heart disease.
+A healthy weight is another critical factor in your risk of heart disease.

-High levels of stress increase your blood pressure and your risks for heart disease.
+High levels of stress increase your blood pressure and your risk for heart disease.
 Seek ways to reduce stress in your life, raise your enjoyment and optimism levels, and avoid depression.
 If lifestyle changes are not sufficient, various medications can help reduce anxiety levels.

 Diabetes affects your blood sugar levels, and high blood sugar levels cause deterioration of blood vessels and the nervous system.
 Controlling blood sugar is an important part of maintaining heart health.

 Like smoking, excessive alcohol consumption raises your level of risk for heart disease.
 Alcohol enters the bloodstream, where it reaches virtually every organ in your body from your stomach to your liver, kidneys, brain, and bladder.
 Excessive alcohol consumption is also dangerous for your heart.

 Are you ready for a heart health check-up?
 In San Diego, call Pacific Medical Care at 619-333-8114 to schedule an appointment.